setavenger/BIP0352-light-client-specification/README.md

 max     410000000000.00
 ```

 ## Separating Scanning and Spending

+This specification also aims to provide a protocol to interact with selfhosted scanning software.
 In order to improve the UX for users we can construct separate programs for scanning and spending.
 BIP 352 already considered
 this which is why we have a spending and a scanning key.
 This separation can achieve at least two things:
-- Added security - If the spend key is not stored on an always-on device risk of loosing funds can be reduced.
+- Added security - The spend key is not stored on an always-on device, risk of loosing funds can be reduced.
 - "Faster" perceived scan times - imagining an always-on scan program.
 This program can run as a background task on a server
 similar to an indexing server (think: BlindBit Oracle or in general an Electrum server).